 500 https://repo.vivaldi.com/archive/deb stable/main amd64 Packages

-Now that you configured the repository, you can install the stable version of Vivaldi.
+With the repository configured, install the stable release of Vivaldi.
 This is the recommended version for daily browsing:

 sudo apt install vivaldi-stable